wasm3/wasm3/README.md

 Over the years, I've mucked around with creating my own personal programming language.
 It's called Gestalt.
 The yet unreleased repository will be here: https://github.com/soundandform/gestalt

 Early on I decided I needed an efficient interpreter to achieve the instant-feedback, live-coding environment I desire.
-Deep (traditional) compilation is too slow and totally unnecessary during development.
-And, most importantly, compilation latency destroys creative flow.
+Deep traditional compilation is too slow and totally unnecessary during development.
+And, most importantly, *compilation latency destroys creative flow*.

 I briefly considered retooling something extant.
 The Lua virtual machine, one of the faster interpreters, is too Lua centric.
 And everything else is just way too slow.